Zimbabwe African National Union

 Prelude to ZANU

 Since the 1950s, Zimbabwe (then Rhodesia) was under intense political struggle between the ruling Rhodesian Front and the nationalist movements.
 On one hand, the white minority regime was preoccupied with the idea of maintaining their dominance over the indigenous black majority.
-On the other hand, the black majority was clamouring for political independence calling for the end of colonial rule.
+On the other hand, the black majority was clamouring for political independence and the end of colonial rule, based on one man one vote.
 This resulted in the formation of political movements such as the African National Congress in 1957, The National Democratic Party in 1959 and the Zimbabwe African People's Union in the early 1960s.
 Internal disputes in ZAPU under Joshua Nkomo and Joseph Msika in 1963 led to a break away by some of the leaders.

 Formation of ZANU